Agent Orange Ship List Updated Again

 USNS Barrett (T-AP-196) carried US Army 2nd Transportation Company to Qui Nhon during August 1965 and transported additional troops to Vietnam from April to December 1968 and January to May 1969.

-USS Bennington (CVS-20) [Anti-Submarine Aircraft Carrier] entered Qui Nhon Bay Harbor to pick up Bob Hope for onboard Christmas show on December 26, 1966.
+USS Bennington (CVS-20) [Anti-Submarine Aircraft Carrier] entered Qui Nhon Bay Harbor to pick up Bob Hope for an onboard Christmas show on December 26, 1966.

 USS Berkeley (DDG-15) sent small boats ashore at Da Nang and elsewhere for gunfire support missions during May-June 1970.

-USS Brinkley Brass (DD-887) conducted fire support mission in Rung Sat Special Zone during February 9-11, 1970; sent crew ashore for work details and liberty leave while anchored at Da Nang, Cam Ranh Bay, and Vung Tau during April-May, 1970.
+USS Brinkley Brass (DD-887) conducted a fire support mission in Rung Sat Special Zone during February 9-11, 1970; sent crew ashore for work details and liberty leave while anchored at Da Nang, Cam Ranh Bay, and Vung Tau during April-May, 1970.

 USS Carpenter (DD-825) sent medical team ashore at Song Tra Village on December 20, 1968.

 USS Fox (DLG-33) sent a small boat ashore from Da Nang Harbor with Captain for mission briefings on October 24, 1967.

 USS Kennebec (AO-36) provided fuel to vessels while in Ganh Rai Bay during August 1969.